OpenJBOD/.github/profile/README.md

 Have an idea for a project?
 Wanna talk about how to use these components or share new ideas?
 Check out our [discussions!](https://github.com/orgs/OpenJBOD/discussions)

+If you are an individual or a company looking for a large quantity of boards or a custom board project, please feel free to contact `oliver [at] omlogix [dot] com` with inquiries!

 ## OpenJBOD Projects

 OpenJBOD aims to make it easier to build JBODs out of commodity hardware by providing some of the more niche or rare to come by components.